sfc-gh-klochen/sfsnowsightextensions/Readme.md

 https://aws_cas1.snowflakecomputing.com | aws_cas1
 https://customer.canada-central.azure.snowflakecomputing.com | customer.canada-central.azure
 https://sfpscogs_dodievich_sso.west-us-2.azure.snowflakecomputing.com | sfpscogs_dodievich_sso.west-us-2.azure
+https://something.us-east-1.privatelink.snowflakecomputing.com | something.us-east-1.privatelink.snowflakecomputing.com

-PrivateLink URLs are supported but may not work for you if you have network access policies blocking the client IP addresses.
+PrivateLink URLs are supported ONLY if you add `.snowflakecomputing.com` at the end, but may still not work for you if you have network access policies blocking the client IP addresses.

 ### Connect-SFApp Parameter - MainAppURL
 Optional parameter.
 By default it is https://app.snowflake.com, which is a production environment of Snowsight.